OmniEdit: Building Image Editing Generalist Models Through Specialist Supervision: Introduction

 \textbf{1.
 Specialist-to-Generalist Supervision: } We propose learning a generalist editing model, \omniedit, by leveraging supervision from multiple specialist models.
 Unlike previous approaches that rely on a single expert, we conduct an extensive survey and construct (or train) seven experts, each specializing in a different editing task.
 These specialists provide supervisory signals to \omniedit. \\ \textbf{2.
 Importance Sampling: } To ensure high-quality training data, we employ large multimodal models to assign quality scores to synthesized samples.
 Given the computational cost of GPT-4o~\citep{achiam2023gpt}, we first distill its scoring ability into InternVL2~\citep{chen2024internvl} through medium-sized samples.
 Then we use the InternVL2 model for large-scale scoring. \\ \textbf{3.
 EditNet Architecture: } We introduce EditNet, a novel diffusion-transformer-based architecture~\citep{peebles2022scalable} that facilitates interaction between the control branch and the original branch via intermediate representations.
 This architecture enhances \omniedit’s ability to comprehend diverse editing tasks. \\ \textbf{4.
 Support for Any Aspect Ratio: } During training, we incorporate a mix of images with varying aspect ratios as well as high resolution, ensuring that \omniedit can handle images of any aspect ratio with any degradation in the output quality.

 We curate an image editing benchmark \omnieditbench, which contains diverse images of different resolutions and diverse prompts that cover all the listed editing skills.
-We perform comprehensive automatic and human evaluation to show the significant boost of \omniedit over the existing baseline models like CosXL-Edit~ \citep{boesel2024improving}, UltraEdit~ \citep{zhao2024ultraedit}, etc. On automatic metrics like VIEScore~\citep{ku-etal-2024-viescore}, we can outperform all the existing approaches by a reasonable margin in terms of both perceptual quality and semantic consistency.
-We also performed a human evaluation and observed an overall improvement 20\% over the best baseline editing model CosXL-Edit~\citep{boesel2024improving}.
+We perform comprehensive automatic and human evaluation to show the significant boost of \omniedit over the existing baseline models like CosXL-Edit \citep{boesel2024improving}, UltraEdit \citep{zhao2024ultraedit}, etc.